 - The company that pays our utilities (CASS) is on net zero terms.

-- We have a third-party that captures most of our utility invoices (for usage/tracking purposes – no auditing) then transmits them to us via EDI for processing.
+- We have a third party that captures most of our utility invoices (for usage/tracking purposes – no auditing) and then transmits them to us via EDI for processing.

-- We have a ‘hybrid’ in North America where a third-party manages the relationships, approves bills, and then sends to AP to disburse the funds.
+- We have a ‘hybrid’ in North America where a third party manages the relationships, approves bills, and then sends them to AP to disburse the funds.
 In the other regions, it is typically handled directly by AP and not managed by a third-party firm.